-To enable Citizen Scientists to determine and participate in the project, the following materials will be prepared and made available in digital form with the expert assistance of wild bee expert Dr. Johann Neumayer:
+In order to enable citizen scientists to identify and participate in the project, the following information materials will be prepared and made available in digital form: